Sriraj Ginne

 Sriraj Ginne is a progressive story writer, play-wright and film script writer in Telugu.
 His stories have been translated into various Indian languages.
 Sriraj has given expression to various aspects of the realities of middle-class life in his stories.
 Through his impressive stories, he portrayed the genesis of anomalies of the converted society.
 The positive consciousness of living is easily visible in his work.

-In these stories, Sriraj unfolds his time and many layers of society with sensitivity to the readers.
-He says that the complexity of life, stress, frustration, and the rapidly changing scenario in which withstand the pain of ecstatic mindset and living in a comfortable way with sensitivity.
-As a person of a middle class, Sriraj has made an honest and meaningful effort to write on different aspects of the mindset of that class on the changes in the person, society and group level in that class.
-The artistic disorder is a feature of his storytelling.
-His story-crafts follow his ideological vision and also express his sympathies.
-His stories hold a very special place in the contemporary Telugu story literature with regard to sensation and crafts.
+In these stories, Sriraj unfolds his time and many layers of society to the readers.
+His themes include complexity of life, stress, frustration, and rapid change.
+Writing from a middle-class perspective, Sriraj wrote on how shifting societal dynamics impact individual and collective mindsets in this demographic.
+His storytelling features intentional artistic disorder.
+His storytelling reflects his ideological vision and sympathies, establishing his position in contemporary Telugu literature.

 Background

 Sriraj the writer, who likes the style of the authors Ravi Sastri and Robert Browning, was born on 22 November, in Visakhapatnam (Malkapuram, Andhra Pradesh, India).
 Mrs. Seshamma and Sri Rajalingam are the parents of the writer.
 Wife Mrs. Satya Parvathi Devi is a home maker while three children (one boy and two girls) have settled in America.
 He studied B.Sc., in A.V.N.
 College, Diploma in Theater Arts (Play Direction) in Andhra University, Visakhapatnam.
 He currently resides in Visakhapatnam as a retired employee of BSNL (Central Government).